MicrosoftDocs/biztalk-docs/biztalk/core/task-3-configure-the-send-and-receive-shapes1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Task 3: Configure the Send and Receive Shapes
+# Task 3: How to Configure the Send and Receive Shapes
 Use the following procedure to configure the Send and Receive shapes.

 ### To configure the Send and Receive shapes